yugo-baskara/E-Commerce/README.md

 When using LOAD DATA INFILE, make sure that:
 - the MySQL server variable secure_file_priv allows access to the CSV directory,
 - and the dataset file is placed in the permitted directory.
+- the MySQL client uses the same server instance where the file is accessible (server-side LOAD DATA INFILE).

 ---

 ## 👤 Author